ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Fig. :ref:`fig-subtables` displays a scisheet for these data that is similar to
 Fig. :ref:`fig-complexdata`.
-However, there is an importance.
-*SciSheets treats
+However, unlike traditional spreadsheet programs, *SciSheets treats
 ``CSE`` and ``Biology`` as independent tables.*